Sam Lucas: Personal life

 Lucas was married no fewer than three times; his second wife was Carrie Melvin, whom he married in Boston, Massachusetts on August 11, 1886.

-Carrie Melvin Lucas was a violinist, coronetist, and actress.
+She was a violinist, coronetist and actress.
 They had one daughter together, Marie Lucas (1891–1947).
-Marie went on to become a successful pianist, trombonist, arranger, and conductor.
+Marie went on to become a successful pianist, trombonist, arranger and conductor.
 Sam and Carrie performed together in vaudeville, but they divorced in 1899.
 Marie and Sam later worked together.

 Death

-After completing Uncle Tom's Cabin, Lucas died in 1916 from pneumonia, after suffering from liver disease for many years.
+After completing Uncle Tom's Cabin, Lucas died in 1916 from pneumonia, following liver disease for many years.